Lunch box bomb scare turns into bullion chase

 "The gold bars are from Dubai for sure.
 The flight had come from Patna to Kolkata last, but its basic route is Dubai-Mumbai."

 The bars weigh 1 kg (2.2 pounds) and are about the same size as a portable smart phone.
-Meena said the haul was worth 73.68 million rupees.
+Meena said the haul was worth 73.68 million rupees ($1.18 million).
 Customs officials said there had been five cases over two months involving a total 100 kg.

 "We feel that what we catch is less than 10 percent or so and there are so many groups operating, it is impossible for us to keep a check," said an official at the revenue intelligence department, who asked not to be identified as he is not authorised to speak to the media.